SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred on August 13 in the USA:
+Here are some notable events that have occurred in the USA on August 13:

-- **1961**: Construction of the Berlin Wall begins, affecting U.S. foreign policy and left a significant mark on Cold War history.
+- **1898**: The United States officially settled the Spanish-American War by signing the Treaty of Paris, marking a shift in U.S. policy and global influence.
-- **1973**: The first known instance of an event declared to be a "ride in honor of the bicycle" takes place in San Francisco to promote cycling in the city, contributing to a greater bicycle culture in the coming decades.
+- **1961**: Construction of the Berlin Wall began, which had significant political and social consequences that resonated in U.S. foreign relations during the Cold War.
-- **1991**: Following
+- **1977**: President Jimmy Carter appointed his first female officer
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are! ✨💖 The only limit is your mind! 🌟💪"
+"Chase your dreams, embrace the journey, and let your smile shine bright! ✨🌈😊"